📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 • Additional Documentation For Support.

-Unlike Portugal, proof of accommodation is not mandatory to qualify for the Non-Lucrative Visa.
-This can be a huge plus point if you’re not able to find a rental before starting the process.
+Unlike in Portugal, proof of accommodation isn’t required to qualify for the Non-Lucrative Visa.
+This can be a big advantage if you haven’t secured a rental before beginning the application process.

 How to Apply for the Portugal D7 Visa